Want to start sharing your mind and have your voice heard?

 Such ferocity means that Elle Woods has specific goals in mind, and uses hard work and determination to achieve her dreams.
 Her initial dream of marrying Warner might have disintegrated, but her evolution as a character suggests that perhaps that chasing after a guy may not have been the best goal to pursue in the first place.

 The film portrays feminism as two opposing sides to the behavior of women.
-It showcases the “dumb blonde” stereotype, and eventually exhibits the strong and independent woman figure, all of which are presented through Elle’s dynamic changes.
+It showcases the “dumb blonde” stereotype and eventually exhibits the strong and independent woman figure, all of which are presented through Elle’s dynamic changes.
 Elle is a fascinating character because of the way she responds to the circumstances in her life and her profound transformation into the strong and accomplished woman at the film’s conclusion.

 Legally Blonde is a very special comedic film because of the way it uses humor to address stereotypes and misogynistic behavior.

-Quite a bit of the humor revolves around the stereotypical view of women in a male dominated society.
-For example, there is scene where Elle is dressed like a playboy bunny at a college party, which reveals the way that women are sexualized and objectified in society as well as the distributing fact that many women are indoctrinated to attract the attention of men through their sexual appeal.
+Quite a bit of the humor revolves around the stereotypical view of women in a male-dominated society.
+For example, there is a scene where Elle is dressed like a playboy bunny at a college party, which reveals the way that women are sexualized and objectified in society, as well as the disturbing fact that many women are indoctrinated to attract the attention of men through their sexual appeal.
 Another example includes the video essay that Elle submits to the Harvard admission office.
 In this obviously comedic take on the process, the men debating her acceptance comment about how Elle “appeared in a Ricky Martin Video” and how she could “add diversity” since the university never had a fashion major before.
 The scene itself is hilarious, but it uses comedic satire to comment on how some men really do objectify women.

 The film also exaggerates the idea of being “girly” with Elle’s overt – and in many ways obsessive – love of the color pink.
 Her infatuation with the color is seen throughout the film, from the pink dresses that she wears, to her accessories, decorations, and even the pink, scented resume that she gives to Dr. Callahan (Victor Garber).
 While her love of pink is a running gag during the film, it’s also a way to convey the idea that no matter how “girly” you may be, that’s not a deterrent from achieving your goals.
-It’s also a reminder not to judge other based on their outward appearances – what they dress like, how they act, or whatever gender they may be.
+It’s also a reminder not to judge others based on their outward appearances – what they dress like, how they act, or whatever gender they may be.
 In the end, the film does an excellent job of melding the idea of being “girly” with success by having Elle win her court case while wearing a wonderful pink outfit.

 It has been years since Legally Blonde premiered in 2001.
 Since then, it earned two Golden Globe nominations, spawned a sequel, and shot Reese Witherspoon into international stardom.
 Many people enjoy this film because it involves being comfortable with one’s own personal identity in spite of others’ opinions.
 The film also advocates feminism and inspires women to pursue their dreams, all while laughing along the way.
 Elle Woods is definitely a unique heroine because she is not just a damsel in distress.
 She is her own hero with class!